frouriojs/frourio-next/README.md

 ## Features

 - **Type safety**.
-Automatically generate type definition files for manipulating internal links in Next.js.
+Automatically generate type definition files for Next.js Route Handlers.
 - **Zero configuration**.
 No configuration required can be used immediately after installation.
 - **Zero runtime**.
 Lightweight because runtime code is not included in the bundle.